hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 As you can see, the `v.timestamp > '2023-01-01'` condition is not necessary.
 The inner join guarantees that `v.timestamp >= p.time_created` and `p.time_created > '2023-01-01'` is already in the `WHERE` clause.

-Yet adding the `v.timestamp > '2023-01-01'` condition speeds up the query by about 20 % on my machine.
+Yet adding the `v.timestamp > '2023-01-01'` condition speeds up the query by about 40 % on my machine (500 ms vs. 300 ms).

 ### Aggregation vs. sorting